subwaymatch/park-blog-hugo/content/blog_posts/20230420_running_moss_plagiarism_checker.md

 ## Storing Results

 MOSS results are kept on the `moss.stanford.edu` server for 14 days.
 Use `wget` to clone the site locally.
+Be sure to add the forward slash character at the end to include the `index.html` file.

 ```bash
 $ wget --mirror --convert-links -e robots=off http://moss.stanford.edu/results/1/1234567890123/